Cross-Product-Labs/sherpa-transducers/readme.md

         // actually do the decode
         s.decode();

-        // the transcript may be retroactively modified if internal beam search re-arranges things,
+        // transcript may be retroactively modified if beam search re-arranges things,
-        // so don't depend on a prefix staying the same until s.reset() is called. let (epoch, transcript) = s.state()?;
+        // so don't depend on prefix staying the same until s.reset() is called. let (epoch, transcript) = s.state()?;

         if transcript.contains("DELETE THIS") {